Mon – Sun: 24/7 Plumbing

 Single-flush systems lead to much water wastage, but dual-flush systems are becoming increasingly popular as they are much more efficient.
 They work with as little as 4.5 litres of water per flush.

-Dual flush cisterns come with a two-button system, with one button only emptying the cistern halfway, which is suitable for liquid wastes.
-The other button opens the cistern completely and is meant for solid waste.
+Dual flush cisterns have a two-button system.
+One button only empties the cistern halfway, which is suitable for liquid waste.
+The other button opens the cistern completely, which is meant for solid waste.

 Understanding Your Toilet Cistern

-It becomes much easier to maintain a modern toilet if you know how a toilet cistern works.
-Even with the advancement and development of technologies, the standard cistern system has remained more or less the same through the ages.
+Knowing how a toilet cistern works makes maintaining a modern toilet much easier.
+Even with the advancement and development of technologies, the standard cistern system has remained largely the same throughout history.

 Despite no significant change in how cisterns work, being familiar with their functioning is an effective way to ensure you are ready for any problems.

-This is a great advantage in situations that may require you to repair your toilet and helps reduce dependency on others while helping you save time and money.
-However, you may need to find a professional plumber if the problem is severe.
+This is a great advantage in situations that may require you to repair your toilet.
+It helps reduce dependency on others while helping you save time and money.
+However, if the problem is severe, you may need to find a professional plumber.

 With that said, see you next time!